Table Of Contents

 Division 43 Capital Works

-Difference between Division 43 and Division 40 Allowances
+What is the difference between Division 43 and Division 40 Allowances?

 Division 40 is quite similar to Division 43, hence all the confusion.
 You need to know that Division 40 depreciates faster and applies to particular items.

 Division 40 is also known as “Plant and Equipment”.
-Some examples of items Divison 40 applies to include:
+Some examples of items Division 40 applies to include:

 Determining Division 40 or 43 can be confusing, especially for particular assets.
 One of many examples is if you are constructing a pool in your rented residential property.
 Construction of the pool itself would fall under Division 43, but the pumps for the pool would be under Division 40.